-The Bloomington Park and Recreation District (the "District") was established by an act of the Board of Supervisors of the County of San Bernardino (the County) on July 19, 1972.
+The Bloomington Park and Recreation District (the "District") was established by an act of the Board of Supervisors of the San Bernardino County (the County) on July 19, 1972.
 The District maintains a community park, an equestrian area, sports fields, and a community center.

-The District is a component unit of the County of San Bernardino and is governed by the actions of the County Board of Supervisors.
+The District is a component unit of the San Bernardino County and is governed by the actions of the County Board of Supervisors.

-The accompanying financial statements reflect only the accounts of the Bloomington Park and Recreation District of the County of San Bernardino and are not intended to present the financial position of the County taken as a whole.
+The accompanying financial statements reflect only the accounts of the Bloomington Park and Recreation District of the San Bernardino County and are not intended to present the financial position of the County taken as a whole.

-Because the District meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the District's financial statements have also been included in the Comprehensive Annual Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2020.
+Because the District meets the reporting entity criteria established by the Governmental Accounting Standards Board (GASB), the District's financial statements have also been included in the Annual Comprehensive Financial Report of the County as a "component unit" for the fiscal year ended June 30, 2021.